opentok/learning-opentok-php/README.md

     export API_SECRET=abcdef1234567890abcdef01234567890abcdef
     ```

 4. The run-demo file starts the PHP CLI development server (requires PHP >= 5.4) on port 8080.
-If
-you want to run your server on another port, edit the file.
-Finally, start the server using the
+Start the server using the
 run-demo script:

     `$ ./run-demo`

 5. Visit the URL <http://localhost:8080/session> in your browser.
 You should see a JSON response
 containing the OpenTok API key, session ID, and token.
-Read through the sections below to understand
-how the server has been implemented.

-# Walkthrough
+# Exploring the code

-This demo application uses the [Slim PHP micro-framework](http://www.slimframework.com/) and a
-light-weight storage library (depending on your environment, the [library](https://github.com/ICanBoogie/Storage)
-will either use your filesystem or PHP's APC cache).
-These are similar to many other
-popular web frameworks and data persistence technologies.
-These are not a requirement for using
-OpenTok, but they simplify the code in this sample application.
+The `web/index.php` file contains routing for the web service.
+The rest of this tutorial discusses code in this file.

+In order to navigate clients to a designated meeting spot, we associate the Session ID to a room name which is easier for people to recognize and pass.
+For simplicity, we use a local associated array to implement the association where the room name is the key and the Session ID is the value.
+For production applications, you may want to configure a persistence to achieve this functionality.

 ## Main Controller (web/index.php)